01. Doctor Overview

-For more than two decades, Dr. Nader has helped patients and developed innovative treatments for lung and chest diseases at the Cancer Treatment Centers of America, the only hospital in Oklahoma dedicated exclusively to cancer treatment.
-His areas of expertise include lung cancer, mesothelioma, and tumors of the bronchus.
+For more than two decades, Dr. Nader helped patients and developed innovative treatments for lung and chest diseases at the Cancer Treatment Centers of America, the only hospital in Oklahoma dedicated exclusively to cancer treatment.
+Dr. Nader had been part of CTCA since 1992, two years after the facility opened its doors.
+His areas of expertise included lung cancer, mesothelioma and tumors of the bronchus.

 02. Fast Facts

 Main Specialty: Pulmonology

 Other Interests & Specialties: Pulmonology, general pulmonary medicine, interventional pulmonology, thoracic oncology, tuberculosis, chronic obstructive pulmonary disease (COPD), asthma, emphysema and pneumonia.

 Certifications, Awards & Accolades: American Board of Pulmonary Disease Certification, American Board of Internal Medicine Certification, America’s Top Doctors, America’s Top Doctors for Cancer, Oklahoma Magazine Top Doctors